pywbem/pywbem/docs/concepts.rst

-The methods for the iter operations use the same arguments as the Open... methods of the pull operations, with exceptions noted in section [Differences between iter operations and pull operations](#Differences-between-iter-operations-and-pull-operations).
+The methods for the iter operations use the same arguments as the Open... methods of the pull operations, with exceptions noted in section
+:ref: `Differences between iter operations and pull operations`.

 The general pattern for use of the iter operations is: